LindseySongstad/InternshipProject-ProsperITConsulting/ReadMe.md

-# Live Project
+# Internship Project

 ## Introduction
-For the last two weeks of my time at the tech academy, I worked with my peers in a team developing a full scale .NET MVC Web Application using Entity Framework in C#.
+For the two-week sprint at my internship with Prosper IT Consulting, I worked with my peers in a team developing a full scale .NET MVC Web Application using Entity Framework in C#.
 The project was a website for a local Theater company that inculded an Admin section for non-technical theater employees to manage the site.
 I really enjoyed working on imrovements to an existing code base and seeing my changes in action.
 This was an excelent experience in working on a team using Agile/Scrum methodology through Azure DevOps.
-I learned a lot from I working on several stories that involved changes to [back end](#back-end-stories) and [front end](#front-end-stories).
+I learned a lot from working on several tasks that involved changes to [back end](#back-end-tasks) and [front end](#front-end-tasks).
+I had a great experience during this internship and I am excited for my next opportunity to contribute to a project with a team of developers!

-Here is a brief description of the stories I completed:
+Here is a brief description of the projects I completed:

-## Back End Stories
+## Back End Tasks

 * [Add Photo Modal](#Add-Photo-Modal)
 * [Bug Fix](#bug-fix)